FroMage/redpipe/docs/index.md

 ## Plugins

-You can write plugins by declaring a `META-INF/services/org.vertxrs.engine.spi.Plugin` file in your `src/main/resources` folder, containing the name of the class that extends the `org.vertxrs.engine.spi.Plugin` class.
+You can write plugins by declaring a `META-INF/services/net.redpipe.engine.spi.Plugin` file in your `src/main/resources` folder, containing the name of the class that extends the `net.redpipe.engine.spi.Plugin` class.

 From there you can hook into various parts of the application (start-up, requests…).